•

 6. Intellectual Property:

-The copyright for each individual item belongs to the author or authors.
-The Mythlore publication agreement spells out what Mythlore may do with the item, which includes providing the text to databases for inclusion and indexing.
+The copyright for each individual item belongs to the author or authors under a Creative Commons CC BY-NC-ND license.
+Under Rights for Authors and SWOSU Digital Commons and on our submission form, we spell out what Mythlore may do with the item, which includes publishing the item in print and electronic format and providing the text to commercial databases for inclusion and indexing.
 If any third party requests reprint rights from the editor, they will be referred to the author or authors.

 7. Post-publication Discussions and Corrections.